LubhawanP/Assignment2/README.md

   2. level-order traversal.
 * Measure the time taken to complete the search for all queried numbers using each strategy.
 Print to console output `2a:123,456,789` where 123<=m is a count of the queried numbers that were successfully found in the tree, 456 is the total time taken in **milliseconds** to complete all searches using in-order traversal, and 789 is the total time taken in milliseconds to complete all searches using level-order traversal.
 [30 points]

 * b) For at least 3 different sizes of the input file, estimate the space taken by the array and the time taken by the two search strategies.
-Compare these with the expected space and time complexities complexity.
+Compare these with the expected space and time complexities.
 Provide a report with plots, comparisons and analysis of the observations.
 Explain any outliers.
 [30 points]

 * c) Optionally, sort and store the input numbers in a sorted array.
 You may use the sort() function over arrays in C++ STL.
 Perform a binary search over this sorted array for the input queries.
 Print your output as "2c:345", where 345 is the total time taken for the binary search of all numbers to complete.
 Include an analysis of these results in your report.
 (EXTRA CREDIT: 20 points)